 Tealeaf supports HTTP and HTTPS for request and response communication between client and server.
 Acoustic Tealeaf does not currently support any other protocols, such as HTTP streaming, HTTP push, or non-HTTP protocols, such as RTMP.
 Verify that your application does not use non-HTTP/HTTPS protocols.

-The UI Capture library is designed to minimize the load on the web server and the web page running in the browser.
+The Web SDK is designed to minimize the load on the web server and the web page running in the browser.

 Web server optimizations can further improve performance through server-side compression and caching settings.

-The amount of data captured by UI Capture and the size of the network requests will depend on the size of the application pages, overall design of the application with respect to DOM mutations and the frequency of data capture configured within the library.
+The amount of data captured by Web SDK and the size of the network requests will depend on the size of the application pages, overall design of the application with respect to DOM mutations and the frequency of data capture configured within the library.
 It is strongly recommended to conduct application performance tests after integration and before deploying into production.